Asbestos

 How can I tell if my home contains asbestos?

-If you live in a Queensland Government home that was built before 1990, it may have asbestos in the materials used to build it.
-Many buildings in Queensland built in this period contain asbestos.
+If you live in a home that was built before 1990, it may contain asbestos in the materials used to build it.
+Many homes and buildings in Queensland built during this period contain asbestos-containing materials.

-Asbestos-containing materials have mainly been used as wall and floor sheeting, roofing and pipes.
-Exposed surfaces are sealed and covered in paint.
+Asbestos-containing materials were mainly used as wall and floor sheeting, roofing and pipes.
+In most homes, exposed surfaces are sealed and covered with paint.

 What is asbestos?

-Asbestos is the common name for a group of naturally occurring silicate minerals that form into microscopic fibres.
+Asbestos is the name for a group of naturally occurring minerals that form into strong, heat-resistant microscopic fibres.

 From the 1940s to the late 1980s, asbestos was used as a binding product in home building materials such as wall and floor sheeting, roofing and pipes.

-It was also used in thermal insulation, fire proofing, brake linings, clutches, etc. Most Australian homes built during this period may include asbestos containing materials.
+Many Australian homes built during this period may include asbestos-containing materials.

 Does asbestos present a health risk?

-Unsafe removal or damage of asbestos-containing materials can contaminate your home.
+Unsafe removal or damage of asbestos-containing materials can contaminate your home and increase the risk of exposure to asbestos fibres.

-• disturb the area that has the damage
+- disturb any area that has been damaged

-• dust, sweep or vacuum debris that may contain asbestos
+- dust, sweep or vacuum dust or debris that may contain asbestos

-• remove ceiling finishes to the underside of the concrete floor of the unit above
+- remove ceiling finishes from the underside of the concrete floor of the unit above

 Helpful information